mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ### Consolidation {#indirect}

 Even when a function's design avoids or mitigates other forms of centralization, it might become centralized in practice when external factors influence its implementation or deployment, so that few or even just one entity provides or otherwise has control over it.
-This document refers to this phenomenon as "consolidation."
+This document refers to that phenomenon as "consolidation."

-Consolidation can be caused by economic, legal, social, and even cognitive factors that encourage use of a central function despite the absence of such a requirement in its design.
+Those external factors might be economic, legal, social, or even cognitive.

-Consolidation is often associated with the network effects that are so often seen on the Internet.
-While in theory every node on the Internet is equal, in practice some nodes are much more connected than others: for example, just a few sites drive much of the traffic on the Web.{{SCALE-FREE}}
+Consolidation is often driven by the network effects that are so often seen on the Internet.{{SCALE-FREE}} When the value of a function increases as its user base increases,

 There may be legitimate qualitative reasons for some nodes being favoured over others.
 However, when friction against using an alternative prevents switching, benefits are accrued to services rather than users.
 If choosing an alternate provider requires a significant amount of time, resources, expertise, coordination, loss of functionality, or effort, centralization is indicated.

 Conversely, a function based on a well-defined, open specification designed to minimize switching costs might be considered to have less centralization even when users continue to favor large providers, because ease of switching creates implicit competitive pressure upon them.

 For example, social networking is an application that is currently supplied by a few proprietary platforms despite standardization efforts (see, e.g., {{ACTIVITYSTREAMS}}), because of the powerful network effects associated.
-While there has been some competition in social networking, the choices that their peers make often restricts individual choices, because of the coordination required to move to a new service.
+While there has been some competition in social networking, the coordination required to move to a new service effectively locks users into the incumbents.

 Consolidation is difficult to avoid in protocol design, and federated protocols are particularly vulnerable to it (see {{federation}}).